AceRB-notabot/KanaShift/README.md

 ---

+## What This Is (and Is Not)

+KanaShift is not a replacement for authenticated encryption (e.g., AES-GCM), nor does it aim to provide semantic security for natural language.

+It is designed for reversible masking of structured text where format preservation, visual disguise, and password-based recovery matter.

 ### Security posture and Use cases

-KanaShift is neither “weak obfuscation” nor “strong encryption”.
-It is best understood as **cryptographically hardened obfuscation**: it uses real cryptographic primitives to make reversal expensive, while intentionally preserving text structure and usability.
+KanaShift uses real cryptographic primitives to make reversal expensive, while intentionally preserving text structure and usability.
+With a strong 16-character password, guessing becomes extremely impractical.

-With a strong 16-character password, guessing becomes extremely impractical, but the design does not provide the guarantees of modern authenticated encryption (AEAD) and is not intended as a drop-in replacement for it.

 KanaShift is designed for reversible masking of human-readable text in UIs, logs, demos, and identifiers, where stable tokenization, copy/paste friendliness, and visually plausible output matter.
 The PBKDF2 500K setting increases the cost of password guessing, but does not turn the output into conventional ciphertext.